silversub/terraform/provider/function-resources.md

 ### Import
 {: #fn-action-import}

-`ibm_function_action` can be imported using the namespace and action ID.
+`ibm_function_action` can be imported by using the namespace and action ID.

 **Example**